jordieres/2025_ACA_MultichannelAI/SetUp_Ollama_on_GPU.md

 # 🧠 Running Ollama Locally on GPU

-This guide explains how to run an **Ollama server locally on GPUs** and ensure that it stays running in the background, even if you close your terminal or disconnect from VSCode.
+This guide explains how to run an **Ollama server locally on GPUs** and ensure that it stays running in the background.

 ---